-Week 5 March 31 The City of Our Future
+Week 5 April 13 City of Our Future

 Technology, the rapid proliferation of data, and changes in how the economy functions all represent both threats and opportunities to policy-making in tomorrow's cities.
 What efficiencies can be gained?
 What does open data mean for cities?
 How can regulation be reimagined?
 How will government-citizen communication change?
-Case studies covered will include big data in decision-making and the shared economy.
+Case studies covered will include big data in decision-making, open government and the sharing economy.